Carl Jung Shadow Work: Jungian Techniques, Journal Prompts & Integration Guide

 Technique 1: Active Imagination

 Active imagination is Jung's signature technique—a method for dialoguing with the unconscious.
 Unlike passive fantasy or daydreaming, active imagination involves consciously engaging with unconscious material.
+To work with your dreams systematically, try our dream journal guide with 30 prompts.

 How to practice: